LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="CheckEmailAvailability-get-">Auth Check Email Availability (GET)</h4>
  This API is used to check the email exists or not on your site.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-email-availability/)

 ```java